SAT Exam Syllabus: General Test Pattern 2022 – 2023

 - Angles, arc lengths, and trig functions

 - Circle: Equations and theorems

 - Complex numbers

-The time allotted for this task is 50 minutes, and it is meant to assess your understanding of the given data/case and the quality of your writing.
+The time allotted for one task is 50 minutes and the net score, and it is meant to assess your understanding of the given data/case and the quality of your writing.
 650-700 is the expected length of the essay, and the candidate should take a stance on the issue at hand.
 However, expounding on personal opinions is not expected and the purview is limited to the given data.
 Precise language in a logical and consistent manner fetches good marks.